MileHacker Logo

 Photography Etiquette

-• Photographing public places is generally acceptable.
+• Photographing public places is normally fine.

 • Always seek permission before photographing individuals, for kids especially.

-• Request permission in private establishments.
+• Request permission in seclusion establishments.

 Sensitive Topics

 Politics and the country's past conflicts can present sensitive topics.
 Avoid making direct comparisons to other countries, especially in a negative light.
-Respect local religious beliefs.
+Respect local sacred beliefs.
 Drug-related tourism is illegal and highly frowned upon.

 Conversation Points